RasmusHildebrandt/bioinformatics_practical_2/README.md

 ## bioinformatics Practical 2

-All files herein are the results of stuctural analysis for practical 2 of the final year bioinformatics module.
+All files herein are the results of stuctural and unfctional analysis for practical 2 of the final year bioinformatics module.